-3 Effective Home Treatments for Removing Tartar from Your Teeth
+3 DIY Treatments to Remove Tartar from Your Teeth

 One of the most common oral health problems is tartar build-up.
-It’s a condition that has negative consequences for teeth and gums because it increases risk of infection.
-So, you might be wondering if there are any home treatments you can do to get rid of tartar.
-Keep reading to learn more about it!
+It’s a condition that has negative consequences for teeth and gums because it increases the risk of infection.

 Having tartar makes your teeth look dirty, even if you brush them regularly.
 In fact, as tartar builds up it can give you problems with bad breath and cavities.

 A timely intervention from a professional can stop small problems from turning into big complications in the long run.
-But there are also natural solutions out there that can help you minimize the impact of tartar.
+But there are people that decide to try some alternatives like DIY treatments; below, we tell you all about them!

 What is dental tartar?

-Tartar is a yellowish substance formed by bacteria, food residue, and mineral salts.
-Little by little, it builds up on the surface of teeth.
+Also known as ‘dental calculus’, tartar is a yellowish substance formed by bacteria, food residue, and mineral salts.
+Little by little, these build up on the surface of teeth.

 - Periodontal diseases

 Symptoms of dental tartar

 Everybody develops tartar on the surface of their teeth because bacteria grows continuously in our mouths, especially if food residues remain behind.
 This layer changes the surface of the tooth gradually and when it’s not removed, produces harder deposits that we know as tartar.